makrai/notes/aralikatte2105-faithful-summ-nucleus.md

 * improving content selection to better
   * constrain the model to likely input phrases (Gehrmann+ 2018) or by
   * improving the representation of relevant input tokens (Zhou+ 2017).
 Instead
-* Fame can be seen as a generalization of Pointer-generator or text-editing models via soft vocabulary learning
+* FAMe can be seen as a generalization of Pointer-generator or text-editing models via soft vocabulary learning
   * In fact, our F AME models achieve SOTA on text-editing tasks (Appendix C)